digiltd/oh-rtd-test/LightwaveRF-Binding.md

 <tr><td>ENERGY_CURRENT_USAGE</td><td>Number</td><td>Read</td><td>Energy Monitor</td><td>1.8.0</td>
 </table>

+## Radiator Valve Polling

+This binding will receive updates from the Radiator Valves whenever they are sent.
+However if you want a consistent update then you can add a poll_time to send a poll message at regular intervals.

 See below for a typical example configuration.
 Note the poll_time is in seconds 1800 seconds = 30 minutes in the example below.
-You also only need to set the poll time on one item per radiator (I recommend the current temperature as per below).
+You only need to set the poll time on one item per radiator (I recommend the current temperature as per below).
 A poll will actually update all values.

 Examples, configure for your items:
 ================